Daily readings

 Tuesday, May 12, 2026

 Saints Nereus and Achilleus, Martyrs/Saint Pancras, Martyr.
 Eastertide.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaints Nereus and Achilleus, Martyrs/Saint Pancras, Martyr